 Traveling to a new country with food allergies can be scary.
 Add the language barrier, and it might even seem like a bad idea.
-Chances are that in your home country restaurants are well prepared and can tell you exactly what’s going into every meal.
-If you’re planning to visit Japan for the first time, get ready to be thrown into complete oblivion.
+If, like me, you come from North America, chances are that in your home country restaurants are well prepared and can tell you exactly what’s going into every meal.
+When in Japan though, get ready to be thrown into complete oblivion.

 It’s only in the last couple of years that restaurants in Japan started identifying potential allergens on their menus.
 But despite these efforts, the system isn’t perfect and doesn’t apply everywhere.
 Restaurant chains are usually good about keeping customers informed, and while you could rely on them completely, you’d be missing out.
 Hitting local spots is the best way to get familiar with authentic cuisine and to enhance your experience of Japanese culture.
 You’ll be on your own when it comes to what ends up on your plate, but here are some things you can do to make your life easier.